DeviesDevelopment/blog/content/posts/2023-01-19_learnings-from-the-pragmatic-programmer-1.md

 # Don’t Outrun your Headlights

 Think of this scenario.
 You have worked on a feature for several weeks, everything is set up, the API is finished, you have put the final touches on the UI and it's time to show the customer/stakeholders what you have created.
 You're full of confidence, you have made your feature according to the designs and specifications provided.
 But the demo doesn't go well, the stakeholders want to change things or they are not happy with the feature and you slowly realise that most of the work that you have done for the last weeks have been for nothing.
-The API needs to be redesign, the UI radically altered and the lines of code that needs to removed are numbered in the hundreds.
+The API needs to be redesign, the UI radically altered and the lines of code that needs to be removed are numbered in the hundreds.

 If that scenarios sounds familiar to you then you might have outrun your headlights.
 In software development the headlights are as far as you can see in the future and that can be surprisingly short amount of time.
 Also if you drive too fast, something dangerous might show up in the headlights and you will not have time to adjust.